e-tidemo/new-years-quiz/README.md

    - ### Blur effect
     As the concept is a "drunk quiz", there is a feature that blurs the background when the player answers a question wrong.
 This is to highlight the "punishment" which is to take a shot (found in the rules).
 Once the player answers another question correctly, the blur effect disappears again.
    - ### Play again?
     At the end of the quiz, the player is given three options - to play again, to leave feedback about the game or to leave the website.
 Leaving the website directs the player to google.com.
-If the player wants to leave some feedback on the game, they can click that button which will open a google form in a different window and if the player chooses to play again they are redirected to the start page.
+If the player wants to leave some feedback on the game, they can click that button which will open a form in a different window and if the player chooses to play again they are redirected to the start page.
   - ### Footer
     In the footer, there are links to social media pages where one could, in theory, follow the quizmakers' pages.
 There is also a link to the github repository where the project is stored as this is a project that people can keep building on and developing further.
+  - ### Feedback
+    At the end of the quiz, the player is given a choice between three options and one of them is to submit feedback about the quiz.
+The form includes three text inputs: name, positive feedback and suggestions for improvements.
+When the submit button is clicked, the feedback is sent to an email adress as this seemed easiest for me to gather the feedback quickly and it seemed sufficient since I do not expect a lot of feedback based on the limited amount of users.

   - ## Future Features
     The possibilities for improvements when it comes to an online quiz are endless but here are some realistic ideas that could improve this quiz further: